radius-project/docs/docs/content/getting-started/tutorial/webapp-initialize-environment/index.md

 ## Initialize a Radius environment

 {{% alert title="💡 Github Code Spaces" color="success" %}} You can skip this section if you are using [Github codespaces]({{< ref "getting-started#try-out-radius-on-github-codespaces">}})  to try out the tutorial.
 The dev containers have all the pre-requisites installed and environment initialized.

+UTM-TODO - how to view existing env inside codespace
 {{% /alert %}}

+UTM-TODO - a lot of this content is not strictly applicable to just the tutorial. pull it out to a separate page? (also, we are inconsistent today about having duplicative info in the tutorial some places and linking out to other docs in other places)

 A Radius [Kubernetes environment]({{<ref environments-concept>}}) can run in a Kubernetes cluster running on any platform.
 This step is usually done either by an infra-admin person or a developer depending upon the setup of an enterprise.